 “We’re bound by a constitutional gift clause,” Kozachik said.
 “The city can’t give away more than its return because it’s your money we’re giving away.”

-The City of Tucson is expected to decide if it is moving forward with the sale in the next month.
+The City of Tucson is expected to decide if it is moving forward with the process in the next month.
 If they do, that could mean Hotel Arizona could be transformed into a Hyatt Regency by 2021.

 “The building now is just an embarrassment.
 It’s one of the first things people see when they come off the freeway,” Kozachik said.
 “It’s right next to the convention center.
 Having an active hotel there is not only going to help us aesthetically but it will help attract events to the convention center.”